 7. Email Overview

-While we just covered the sections that we've included in our digital marketing report template, keep in mind that if you want to customize any of this you can easily add new widgets to your report with our drag and drop editor.
+While we just covered the sections that we've included in our digital marketing report template, keep in mind that you can easily add new widgets to your report with our drag-and-drop editor if you want to customize any of this.

-Before you start creating a client report, it’s key to have a standard operating procedure that you can follow with each new client so that reporting becomes a repeatable and scalable process.
+Before you start creating a client report, it’s vital to have a standard operating procedure that you can follow with each new client so that reporting becomes a repeatable and scalable process.

-Also, before you start each report remember that your clients hired you to simplify their lives, so creating overly technical reports that are 50 pages long should generally be avoided.
+Once you start each report, remember that your clients hired you to simplify their lives, so avoid creating overly technical reports that are 50 pages long.

-When you’re finally ready to start creating your client reports, using an all-in-one reporting platform offers several advantages including the ability to track data across multiple platforms, and present that data in the most professional and efficient way possible.
+When you’re finally ready to start creating your custom reports, use an automated client reporting platform to track data across multiple platforms in real time and present that data in the most professional and efficient way possible.